N1ckP3rsl3y/TheBubbleBots/Deliverables/Report 9.md

 Ibrahim H: None

 5. What we should try next time

 Nick R: \
-Nick P: \
+Nick P: Continue working on the deliverable and if we have time polish up some of our project. \
 Tyler C: \
 Jeysen A: Continue implementing the page for the website as well as the deliverable for next week. \
 Elian Z: \
 Ibrahim H:

 ### Next Steps